 The Renesas ProXO series, including the XT/XP/XF families of devices, are designed for data centers, optical and wireline communication networks, and industrial level equipment that demand very low noise, stable, and accurate clock sources.
 Typical phase jitter is 120fs over 12kHz to 20MHz bandwidth.
 The devices are available in a wide frequency range from 15MHz to 2100MHz with package sizes down to 2.0mm x 2.5mm.

-The XP/XF family have stabilities as tight as ±25ppm for -40 °C to +85 °C and ±50ppm for -40 °C to +105 °C. For even tighter stability, we recommend the XT family; with integrated TCXO technology, XT offers ±3ppm for -40 °C to +85 °C. Short lead-time, low noise, wide frequency range, excellent ambient performance, and very little engineering effort to incorporate this into your design makes the XT/XF/XP devices an excellent choice over other technologies.
+The XP/XF families have stabilities as tight as ±25ppm for -40 °C to +85 °C and ±50ppm for -40 °C to +105 °C. For even tighter stability, we recommend the XT family; with integrated TCXO technology, XT offers ±3ppm for -40 °C to +85 °C. Short lead-time, low noise, wide frequency range, excellent ambient performance, and very little engineering effort to incorporate this into your design makes the XT/XF/XP devices an excellent choice over other technologies.

-The Renesas XL, XA (conforms to AEC-Q200) and XU crystal oscillators are available in HCMOS, LVPECL, LVDS, and HCSL outputs.
+The Renesas XL, XA (conforms to AEC-Q200), and XU crystal oscillators are available in HCMOS, LVPECL, LVDS, and HCSL outputs.
 The XU and XL/XA families have 300fs and 750fs typ.
 RMS phase jitter (12kHz – 20MHz), respectively.
 Devices are offered with frequency stability options of ± 20ppm, ± 25ppm, ± 50ppm, or ± 100ppm and fast lead times for custom frequencies from 16kHz to 1.5GHz.
 These products feature industry-standard packages (3.2mm x 2.5mm, 5mm x 3.2mm, 7mm x 5mm) and pin-outs.
-These products have the performance, price and delivery to meet your design requirements.
-Applications include: networking, vision system, infotainment, communications, data I/O, storage, and servers.
+These products have the performance, price, and delivery to meet your design requirements.
+Applications include networking, vision system, infotainment, communications, data I/O, storage, and servers.

 Renesas crystal oscillator devices are low-power crystal oscillators that can be used in standard 5mm x 7mm quartz oscillator footprints.
 The phase noise performance of the Renesas crystal oscillators enables their use as reference clocks for phase-noise sensitive applications.
 The low-power oscillators are ideal for clock generation where low phase-noise reference clocks improve transmission distance or reduce bit error rates and conversion errors of data transmission lines.
-Additional examples of application uses can be found in wireless infrastructure radio and base-band processing units, high-speed SerDes clocking (for instance S-RIO 1.3 and 2.1), PCI Express® Generation 1, 2 and 3, various Ethernet interfaces (Gigabit Ethernet, XAUI and 10Gbit Ethernet), optical interfaces in SDH/SONET applications (OC-12, OC-48 and OC-192) and in driving DAC/ADC devices in instrumentation applications.
+Additional examples of application uses can be found in wireless infrastructure radio and base-band processing units, high-speed SerDes clocking (for instance S-RIO 1.3 and 2.1), PCI Express® Generation 1, 2 and 3, various Ethernet interfaces (Gigabit Ethernet, XAUI and 10Gbit Ethernet), optical interfaces in SDH/SONET applications (OC-12, OC-48, and OC-192) and in driving DAC/ADC devices in instrumentation applications.